 - In the bowl of a stand mixer, add warm water, yeast and honey and mix to combine.
 Cover with a clean kitchen towel and let sit for 10 minutes until foamy.

 - Add in flour, olive oil and salt, and slowly start to mix with a dough hook attachment.
 As the flour begins to incorporate, increase the speed to medium.
-Once the dough is completely combined, continue to beat in your mixer if it can handle it to knead it, otherwise turn it out onto a lightly floured surface and knead by hand for about 2 minutes or until smooth.
+Once the dough is completely combined, continue to beat on low for 5 minutes to knead it, before turning it out onto a lightly floured surface and knead by hand for an additional 5 minutes or until smooth.

 - Once the dough has risen, punch it down to release the air and turn it out onto a lightly floured surface and continue to knead for about a minute.

-- Line the bottom of a 9×13 inch (20cm x 30cm) tray with baking paper.
+- Line the bottom of a 9×13 inch (20cm x 30cm) tray with olive oil.
 Roll out the dough roughly into a rectangle slightly smaller than your pan.
 Place the dough into the tray and press down indentations with your fingers.
-Cover again and let rise for 30 minutes.
+Cover again and let rise for 45-60 minutes.

 - Preheat the oven to 180°C. Once risen, the dough should touch the edges of the pan.
-Brush the dough with olive oil and sprinkle with flakey sea salt and mixed dried herbs.
-Press the sliced olives into the dough.
+Brush the dough with olive oil and sprinkle with flaky sea salt, the olives, and the herbs.
 Place the pan into the preheated oven and bake for 20 minutes or until golden on top.
 Slice and serve while still warm.

 Notes